If you made any changes in Pure these will be visible here soon.

 Overview

-I am a Lecturer in Genetics/Genomics at the Division of Cardiovascular Sciences since November 2015.
-Having come from a background in yeast genetics, I have committed my future career to the identification and study of genes linked to diseases, especially in the cardiovascular system, recognising the potential for patient benefit that may result from novel computational approaches.
+I am a Senior Lecturer in Genetics/Genomics at the Division of Cardiovascular Sciences.
+With a background in Biological Sciences, I have been doing Bioinformatics research since 2002.
+I focus on the identification and study of genes linked to diseases, especially in the cardiovascular system, recognising the potential for patient benefit that may result from novel computational approaches.

 Research interests

-My main research interest is in understanding why some variation (either quantitative or qualitative) is tolerated whereas other variation is deleterious.
+My main research interest are 1) in understanding why some variation (either quantitative or qualitative) is tolerated whereas other variation is deleterious, and 2) in understanding the effects of combinations of variants.

 Identification and interpretation of genetic variants linked to cardiovascular diseases